SHRISIVAJ/PDF-Chatbot-with-Gemini-API-Integration/README.md

 - **PyPDF2**: For PDF parsing and text extraction.
 - **CORS**: To enable communication between React frontend and FastAPI backend.

-## License
-This project does not have a specific license.

 ## Future Improvements:
 - **RAG Integration**: Integrating a **Vector Database** (e.g., FAISS, Pinecone) for enhanced content retrieval.
 - **Additional Features**: Support for more complex PDF content processing and more advanced query capabilities.